wwd9135/Learning-path/README.md

+# Repo overview:
-This repository collects a selection of my OneNote blog entries, focusing on the key things I’ve been teaching myself each week.
+- This repository is a collection of my journal entries (Brief summary)

-Any technical evidence or examples I mention will usually live in my project repositories or my Technical Handbook OneNote.

-Think of this space as a reflection point — a place to track progress, consolidate learning, and document the journey.
+- I have tried to include thought processes & key findings to reflect on.
+- Naturally the content referenced is scattered amongst my project repo's and Private OneNote handbook